More and more people are choosing to follow a vegetarian diet for many different reasons.

 How can I get enough calcium and iron?

-There’s plenty of calcium in dairy products and it’s also found in cereals and cereal products, green leafy vegetables, nuts and pulses, eg baked beans and dried lentils.
+There’s plenty of calcium in dairy products and it’s also found in cereals and cereal products, green leafy vegetables, nuts and pulses, such as baked beans and dried lentils.
 Meat is rich in iron, but there are also vegetarian sources of iron, which include:

 - breakfast cereals

 Consuming more fruit and vegetables can also help as they are high in vitamin C, which increases the amount of iron your body absorbs.

 Will a vegetarian diet control my cholesterol levels?